NumEconCopenhagen/projects-2023-cbjk/README.md

 This repository contains
 1. Inaugural project.
 2. Data project.
 We fetch data from Danish Statistics and show father's and mother's days of parential leave conditional on education level.
 Further, father's share conditional on education level for mother and father.
 3. Model project.
-We model the OLG model with expandsions such as population and technology growth, PAYG scheme, profit function and utility function.
+We model the OLG model with expandsions such as population and technology growth, PAYG scheme and profit function.
 We look are how different parameters effect different parts of the model.